Fiona Beavan set herself a goal of raising £1,000 for the Stroke Association after her brother, Stuart Lindley, died of a stroke in October 2013.

-Fiona, owner of the Miserable Cow Coffee Bar, decided to have a head shaving event which came about after having the idea of offering people to come and cut a chunk of her hair off for a donation of £5.
+Fiona, the owner of the Miserable Cow Coffee Bar, decided to have a head-shaving event which came about after having the idea of offering people to come and cut a chunk of her hair off for a donation of £5.

 The event, at the Kings Arm Hotel, was well attended by Fiona's friends, family, customers and supporters, and raised £4,138 overall.

 Fiona’s nervousness was evident as several young children lined up but she was in the capable hands of local hairdressers Rebecca Sagan and Diane Bugler.

 ‘I was more overwhelmed by how many people turned up to support me than losing my crowning glory.
 Not only did I have my close family & friends there, but customers from my coffee bar, fellow businesses owners from the town and also so many children who revelled in the entertainment of Russell the amazing balloon man from Pick-n-mix circus.